Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 Jun's unconscious attempt at cleaning up her mess came so naturally that it made her heart sore.
-Unbidden, a spell uttered from her lips, accompanied by a dreaded sense of guilt far more compelling than her initial remorse.
+A spell uttered from her lips, accompanied by a dreaded sense of guilt far more compelling than her initial remorse.

 Her attack shaved off the female's lower body.

-Gwen crushed down whatever feeling was rising in her chest and urged Caliban to hurry.
-If she was foolish enough to abandon her objective after all that, then the wretched female would have truly died for no reason.
+Gwen crushed the ambivalent feeling rising in her chest and urged Caliban to hurry.
+If she were foolish enough to abandon her objective after all that, the wretched female would have died for no reason.

 She attempted to finish it, but her invocation choked as it escaped her lips.

-“GUUAARRGK!
+"GUUAARRGK!
 GBBBLRH!
-HURR!” the female let loose one last cry, her voice drowned out by the coming of rolling thunder.
-Gwen was glad for it.
-The thunder should mask the hateful thing’s voice, after which there would be blessed silence.
+HURR!" the female let loose one last cry, her voice drowned out by the coming of rolling thunder.
+Gwen thanked the weather, for the thunder should mask the hateful thing's voice, after which there would be blessed silence.

 "WWARRRRBL ARRH HURRR?!
 GOORRRLOOOOTH!"